Yannix/ImprovedZipArchive/README.md

 ## TODO ##

+* test add_path/remove_path/remove_all_path options (especially on windows with backslashes)
+* add a transliteration option (//TRANSLIT) ?
+May be usefull with some characters like œ
+* throw Exception instead of returning FALSE (except in ER_NOENT case ?) ?
+* make a recursive addPattern implementation ?
 * encode/decode comments (en/de $_zip_enc) ?
 * in constructor: check encodings ?
 But mbstring is more limited than iconv.